China hands drugmaker GSK record $489 million fine for paying bribes

-SHANGHAI/LONDON China fined GlaxoSmithKline Plc (GSK.L) a record 3 billion yuan ($489 million / £298.7 million) on Friday for paying bribes to doctors to use its drugs, underlining the risks of doing business there while also ending a damaging chapter for the British drugmaker.
+SHANGHAI/LONDON China fined GlaxoSmithKline Plc (GSK.L) a record 3 billion yuan ($489 million) on Friday for paying bribes to doctors to use its drugs, underlining the risks of doing business there while also ending a damaging chapter for the British drugmaker.

 A court in the southern city of Changsha handed suspended jail sentences to Mark Reilly, the former head of GSK in China, and four other GSK executives of between two and four years, according to state news agency Xinhua.